BlockDevsUnited/TokenTutorial/README.md

 ### Find Smart Contract Code Implentation

-Implement a Standard ERC-20 Smart Contract.
-The easiest and safest method is to copy a well tested open source implementation.
-For this step you will use [remix IDE](www.remix.ethereum.org).
+Find source code for a Standard ERC-20 Smart Contract.
+You want a well tested open source implementation such as the official Consensys implementation.

   - Navigate to the [Consensys Token Repository](https://github.com/ConsenSys/Tokens).
 Find EIP20interface.sol and EIP20.sol in the contracts directory.
-This is the Solidity code you need to deploy your own token.
+This is the Solidity code you can use to deploy your own token.

 ### Build your Solidity Smart Contract in Remix
 Launch [Remix](http://remix.ethereum.org)